JayKay24/Pariti_assignment/README.md

    ```
     $ docker run -p 3000:3000 vending-machine:1.0.0
    ```
-4. Copy the contents in [openAPI](./openapi.yaml) & paste it to [swagger editor](https://editor.swagger.io/) using an open api viewer tool & manually test the endpoints in the documentation using a tool like [postman](https://www.postman.com/downloads/).
+4. Copy the contents in [openAPI](./openapi.yaml) & paste it to [swagger editor](https://editor.swagger.io/) tool to manually test the endpoints in the documentation.
+You can use a tool like [postman](https://www.postman.com/downloads/) to achieve this.
 Currently, everything is stored in RAM.
 The state is not persisted when the server process is killed.

 ## Running the tests locally